delftswa2018/desosa2018/mattermost/chapter.md

 #### Future Goals

-The developers are fully aware of the implications of technical debt, and are careful with major refactoring of code.
+The developers are fully aware of the implications of technical debt and are careful with major refactoring of code.
 The developers maintain a [list](https://docs.google.com/spreadsheets/d/1f3oGV-8GnE3iVTlrliSMepf4C-7kIAoBn27s59hgPVM/edit?usp=sharing) of future improvements some of which are related to reducing the technical debt.
 An example of this is the removal of JQuery, since it doesn't interact well with React and the API.
 Their main goal with refactoring is to make code easier to test, which in turn should mean less bugs.